asizikov/asizikov.github.io/content/blog/2016-04-05-catlight-tool.md

 It works pretty well except the fact that your build might stay in the queue for a while.

 Last week I found a nice application called [CatLight](https://catlight.io/).
-That's a tiny tool wich shows you build notifications in a tray.
+That's a tiny tool which shows you build notifications in a tray.
 Ok, not that tiny as it's built on electron and .NET :)
 Works for both Windows and OSX.

 Setup is very straightforward: provide your AppVeyor API key